aws-samples/sagemaker-studio-mlflow-integration/README.md

 # Secure MLflow in AWS with native AWS services

-## Custom authentication and authorization on MLFlow
+## Custom authentication and authorization on MLflow

 This sample shows how to do the following:

-* How to deploy MLFlow on a serverless architecture (we build on top of [running MLFlow on Fargate](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate))
+* How to deploy MLflow on a serverless architecture (we build on top of [running MLflow on Fargate](https://github.com/aws-samples/amazon-sagemaker-mlflow-fargate))
-* How to expose a MLFlow server via private integrations to an Amazon API Gateway (we build on top of [running MLFlow on AWS](https://github.com/aws-samples/aws-mlflow-sagemaker-cdk))
+* How to expose a MLflow server via private integrations to an Amazon API Gateway (we build on top of [running MLflow on AWS](https://github.com/aws-samples/aws-mlflow-sagemaker-cdk))
-* How to add authentication and authorization for programmatic access and browser access to MLFlow
+* How to add authentication and authorization for programmatic access and browser access to MLflow
-* How to access MLFlow via SageMaker using SageMaker Execution Roles
+* How to access MLflow via SageMaker using SageMaker Execution Roles

 Due to its modularity, this sample can be extended in a number of ways, and we will provide guidance on how to do so.